 So, get in on the extreme travel act, and log some Irish extremes while doing so.
-None of these are really for daredevils only, but a few demand a fair grade of fitness.
-For anyone interested in doing this, here are Ireland's geographical extremes:
+None of these are really for daredevils only, but a few of these demand a fair grade of fitness.
+For anyone interested in doing this, here are Ireland's geographical extremes.

 Ireland's Extreme Points on the Mainland